oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

 # OneClickVirt

-Distinguish between the control panel and the controlled end.
-The controlled end needs to have the corresponding virtualization environment installed in advance.
-You can use the installation instructions from other sections of this document for environment installation.
-The control panel is actually just a panel without virtualization environment requirements.
+Distinguish between the panel side and the controlled side.
+The controlled side needs to have the corresponding virtualization environment installed in advance.
+You can use other sections of this documentation for environment installation.
+The control side is actually just a panel and has no virtualization environment requirements.

-## Controlled End
+## Controlled Side

-Refer to the installation instructions from other sections of this document for environment installation.
-This won't be elaborated further here.
+Refer to other sections of this documentation for environment installation.
+This will not be elaborated here.
 This tutorial provides corresponding installation commands for the four mainstream virtualization technologies.
-Please refer to them on your own.
+Please refer to them yourself.

-If you need to use the panel's traffic control feature, you'll need to additionally install the ```vnstat``` tool.
+If you need to use the panel's traffic control feature, you need to additionally install the ```vnstat``` tool.
 Download it yourself.
-If using apt package management, you can use:
+If using apt package management, you can use

 ```shell
 apt install -y vnstat